epeld/cl-asteroids/README.md

 Then, to start the game, go to asteroids.lisp and run `(game-loop)`.

 # Current TODOs #
-+ Create a Menu System
++ Create a Menu System e.g for restarting, pausing(?)
 + Score Keeping

 # Less Important TODOs #